 The successful recovery of the heavy booster is a significant milestone for SpaceX, demonstrating the company's progress towards its goal of making space travel more accessible and affordable.
 Sharma's contributions to this achievement have earned him widespread recognition and admiration.

-Sharma, a principal engineer at SpaceX, is reported to have has been instrumental in the company's efforts to develop a fully reusable rocket system.
+Sharma, a principal engineer at SpaceX, is reported to have been instrumental in the company's efforts to develop a fully reusable rocket system.
 His LinkedIn profile has gone viral ever since, showcasing his impressive career journey.

 Indian Railways to SpaceX: The 30-plus year journey